 SentryOne Monitor showing captured queries and plans from Azure SQL Database

 Microsoft has stated that they will continue to enhance the ADS Profiler extension, and when they do, I hope that they will address the issues outlined above.
-I have logged a request here, and it has already been tagged for a May 2020 release.
-Let's hope it makes it in.
+I have logged the issue here.
 In the meantime, the updated script will make for a safer and more bandwidth-friendly query profiling experience for Azure SQL Database.